prob140/textbook/_chapters/Chapter_02/01_Addition.md

 ## Addition

 The third axiom is about events that are *mutually exclusive*.
-Informally, two events $A$ and $B$ are mutually exclusive if at most one of them can happen; in other words, they can't both happen.
+Two events $A$ and $B$ are mutually exclusive if at most one of them can happen; in other words, they can't both happen.

 For example, suppose you are selecting one student at random from a class in which 40% of the students are freshmen and 20% are sophomores.
 Each student is either a freshman or a sophomore or neither; but no student is both a freshman and a sophomore.
 So if $A$ is the event "the student selected is a freshman" and $B$ is the event "the student selected is a sophomore", then $A$ and $B$ are mutually exclusive.